 - Made by the employer by reason of slackness of trade

 - Arising from the absence of the worker for any cause by leave of the employer

 Section 22 of the Fair Work Act 2009 defines the meaning of service and continuous service.
-Under this section any period of unpaid leave or unpaid authorised absence (such as parental leave) does not break a national system employee’s continuous service with his or her national system employer, but does not count towards the length of the employee’s continuous service.
+Under this section any period of unpaid leave or unpaid authorised absence (such as parental leave) does not break a national system worker’s continuous service with his or her national system employer, but does not count towards the length of the worker’s continuous service.

 Example: If a worker was employed for 10 years and took 1 year of parental leave, the worker would need to work a further 12 months to take the 10 year entitlement.

 13. What happens if the worker transferred from overseas?

 In December 2022, The NSW Court of Appeal’s decision in Wipro Limited v State of New South Wales NSWCA 265 (Wipro Decision) clarified the way a worker’s service which was performed outside of NSW should be treated when assessing their long service leave entitlements.

 If there are multiple periods of service in different places outside and inside of NSW, each period of the worker’s service should be assessed to determine whether there is a substantial connection to NSW.